Clark Paulsen, Division Chief

 - When departments call meetings with their own and/or other department employees to conduct state business.

 - Where business is incidental to the meal or the attendance of the employee is primarily for public or community relations.

-When it is necessary for an employee to conduct official state business during a meal, he or she may be reimbursed for actual meal expenses, supported by a receipt, up to the maximums prescribed in DPA Section 599.619(a) (1) and the bargaining unit contracts.
+When it is necessary for an employee to conduct official state business during a meal, he or she may be reimbursed for actual meal expenses, supported by a receipt, up to the maximums prescribed in CCR Section 599.619(a) (1) and the bargaining unit contracts.

 The Travel Expense Claim must include:

 - The name of the establishment where the meeting was held.

 - The original plus one copy of the meal receipt.